tokenlens

 2. Replace catalog-dependent helpers

-Focus on re-implementing only the app-specific bits you truly need. describeModel already returns contextual hints and cost breakdowns.
+Focus on re-implementing only the app-specific bits you truly need. getModelData exposes model metadata, while computeCostUSD gives request-level costs.

 Old